Am I at Risk?

 (Source: Sanjeev Verma/Hindustan Times via Getty Images)

 The first step to improving air quality is regular monitoring of particulate matter and other air pollutants.
 MPCB’s star-rating program for industrial PM emissions is a step in this direction.
-Up to 80% of particulate air pollution can be reduced with currently available technologies.
+Further, city air quality can be monitored through the city rating page or the Air Quality Index data available at the MPCB and the CPCB website.
+Currently available technologies can reduce air pollution up to 80%.
 A few of these are listed below:

 - Reduce wood and biomass combustion and replace with cleaner energy alternatives